tharun1503/portfolio/README.md

-Badavath Tharun - Portfolio Website
+Badavath Tharun - Portfolio Website 🚀

 Overview

-This is a personal portfolio website for Badavath Tharun, a 3rd-year B.Tech student specializing in Computer Science and Information Technology (CSIT) at Malla Reddy College of Engineering and Technology, Hyderabad.
-The website showcases my skills, projects, education, work experience, certifications, and contact information.
-It is designed to be responsive, user-friendly, and visually appealing, highlighting my passion for technology and software development.
+This is my personal portfolio website, showcasing my journey as a 3rd-year B.Tech student in Computer Science and Information Technology (CSIT) at Malla Reddy College of Engineering and Technology, Hyderabad. 🌟 The site highlights my skills, projects, education, work experience, certifications, and ways to connect with me.
+It's designed to be responsive, user-friendly, and visually appealing, reflecting my passion for technology and software development. 💻

 Features